 San Pedro Cathedral

 Despite uncertainties as to when exactly the construction of San Pedro Cathedral of Jaca (or Jaca Cathedral) began, it is without a doubt that it was contingent upon Jaca's rise in status from a town to a city (1076) and a bishopric (1077); in this light, much of the church's construction took place from the last quarter of the eleventh century to early twelfth century (1).
-Jaca's program, then, is one of the earliest Romanesque architectural sculptures.
-Under the rule of Sancho Ramírez, the eldest son of Ramiro I, the royal family - in particular the women such as Sancho's sisters, Teresa, Sancha, and Urraca, as Janice Mann discusses in depth, was closely involved in the patronage and construction of the cathedral, and contemporary Aragonese architecture nearby (2).
+Under the rule of Sancho Ramírez, the eldest son of Ramiro I, the royal family - in particular the female members of the royal family, such as Sancho's sisters, Teresa, Sancha, and Urraca, as Janice Mann discusses in depth - was closely involved in the patronage and construction of the cathedral, and contemporary Aragonese architecture nearby (2).
 Although the cathedral has undergone numerous renovations from the Renaissance onwards (3), there are still many well-preserved medieval elements, including the carved tympana and capitals at the south and west portals, as well as various interior and displaced capitals.

 Much has been said about the classicising features at Jaca Cathedral.
 Serafín Moralejo Álvarez first points out the stylistic similarities of a few capitals at Jaca to the second-century (CE) Husillos sarcophagus, one of the chief examples being the "heroic nude" depictions of Isaac - and Abraham, though with more originality there - on a south-portal capital, which bears resemblance to the figure of Orestes on the Roman sarcophagus (4).
 Rosario Álvarez Martínez observes that an interior aisle capital (second one from right/bottom above) shows winged genii, who are flanking the central figures, playing the tibia (a kind of Roman funerary musical instrument), and, following Moralejo's line of argument, goes on to propose that the sculptor might have referenced Roman sarcophagi, where this musical motif was common (5).